Biren Dutta

+Early life

-Dutta was born in Agartala in 1910, son of Jogneswar Dutta.
+Dutta was born in Agartala in 1910 to Jogneswar Dutta.
 He studied at Calcutta University.
 He was linked to the Anushilan Samiti revolutionary movement.
 He was arrested in 1933.
 Just before his arrest he had come into contact with the communist movement.
 Dutta was released from jail in May 1938, after which he travelled back to Tripura to build a branch of the Communist Party there.
-His work was conducted under supervision of the Comilla Divisional Committee of the Communist Party.
+His work was conducted under the supervision of the Comilla Divisional Committee of the Communist Party.
 Dutta and his associated founded the Janamangal Samiti ('People's Welfare Association') in 1938.
 Dutta served as assistant secretary of Janamangal Samiti and was the editor/publisher of its publication Projar Katha.

-When the Janshiksha Samiti ('People's Educational Association') was founded in 1945, Dutta played a key role as an organizer, albeit not officially being part of the leadership of the movement.
-Dutta obtained full membership in the Communist Party of India just before the 2nd party congress held in Calcutta.
-Dutta attended the congress.
-After party congress, Dutta sought to build a movement amongst the tribal people of Tripura.
+When the Janshiksha Samiti ('People's Educational Association') was founded in 1945, Dutta played a key role as an organizer, despite not officially being part of the leadership of the movement.
+Dutta obtained full membership in the Communist Party of India just before the 2nd Party Congress held in Calcutta, which he attended.
+After the party congress, Dutta sought to build a movement amongst the tribal people of Tripura.
 But soon the Tripura Government began a crack-down against the nascent communist movement.
 Dutta left for the hills, where he began to build a revolutionary movement, the Mukti Parishad ('Liberation Council').
 Whilst Dutta was a key organizer of the movement, he did not join the executive of the organization as it was an organization of tribal people.
-Dutta and others in the leadership were arrested.
+Dutta and others in the leadership were ultimately arrested.